• Skip to main content

 • Preheat oven to 375ºF/190ºC

-• To make them look more realistic, leave them slightly loose and let the edges fold over upon themselves at times.
-I used the edge with the fat on the top of the rose, and that seemed to work well.
+• Roll the bacon from on end to the other.
+Leave them slightly loose and let the edges fold over upon themselves for a more realistic look.
+Use the edge with the fat for the top of the rose.

 • Place the bacon roses into small muffin tins or silicone ice cube trays to help them hold their shape as you bake them.
-I used silicone cube-shaped ice cube trays, and they were the perfect size for holding the roses up and together.
-If you are using tiny muffin tins to hold the bacon roses, you may need to add aluminum foil to the tins or use toothpicks to help keep them in place.
+I used silicone cube-shaped ice cube trays.
+If using tiny muffin tins for bacon roses, consider adding aluminum foil or toothpicks to help them hold their shape.

-• Keep checking on them to make sure they aren't falling over or burning.
-Bake the bacon roses in the oven until they get brown and crisp.
-If the roses are browning on the top but are uncooked on the bottom, carefully flip them over to cook the bottoms for a few minutes.
+• Bake the bacon roses in the oven or air fryer until brown and crisp.
+If the roses are brown on top but uncooked on the bottom, flip them over to cook the bottoms for a few minutes.

 • Cut the stems off the strawberries.